 Disappointingly, it is far too rare that I encounter one, whether fiction or non-fiction.
-I don’t frequently venture into fiction realms these days (though I used to devour shelves of it), largely because I am so very particular about what I desire to read—or experience, rather, because that is what good writing is for me.
-A well-written work is an immersion in word and image, a stepping into a different room or realm, and a felt sensation that moves me in some way.
+I don’t frequently venture into fiction realms these days (though I used to devour shelves of it), largely because I am so very particular about what I desire to read—or experience, rather, because that is what good writing is.
+A well-written work immerses readers in word and image, guiding us into a different room or realm, and, at its best, delivers a felt sensation that moves in some way.

-I want to get back into reading fiction but when I pick up novels at a bookstore, after reading the rear cover synopsis or thumbing through the pages, I end up simply laying the book back down and moving on.
+I keep thinking I’d like to get back into reading fiction, but when I pick up novels at a bookstore, after reading the rear cover synopsis or thumbing through the pages, I end up simply laying the book back down and moving on.
 Often the writing fails to spark my interest, or the story seems overly contrived, following a predetermined method and predictable arc of plot, even in a supposedly ‘character-driven’ novel.

-Among writers there is an unspoken sentiment that to craft ‘real’ or worthy fiction, it must be serious.
-There seems to be an ongoing, strong trend towards the tragic these days, a ‘disaster’ somehow required in the pages as part of the novel’s formula, an assumption that people need something intense to hook and maintain their interest, or to actually feel.
+Among writers there is an unspoken sentiment that to craft real or worthy fiction, it must be serious.
+There seems to be an ongoing, strong trend towards the tragic these days, a disaster required in the pages as part of the novel’s formula—an assumption that people need something intense to hook and maintain their interest, or to actually feel.
 I don’t mind serious or weighty, but the tragic holds little allure for me.
 The books that I most like to read, the quietly moving story in beautiful prose, or an artful tale that uplifts and inspires, these are rare gems.

-Thus, I usually find myself reading non-fiction.
-Not because it necessarily moves me or delivers me to another realm but I do find a wider band of books to enjoy, and generally I am less looking for a literary experience.
+Thus, most often I find myself reading non-fiction.
+Not because it necessarily moves or delivers me to another realm but I do find a wider band of books to enjoy, and generally I am less looking for a literary experience.
 (That said, as surely as with novels, an art exists to good non-fiction writing.)

 Amid the non-fiction ranks, one of my favorite genres is that of the personal narrative: a chronicle as told through a person’s direct experience.
-The best ones are written with an engaging voice and descriptive eye, and as with good fiction, summon us into the territory of feeling.
-I tend to enjoy personal stories about nature, or living abroad in a foreign country, or fixing up an old house at the end of a road, or the work and pleasures of a garden and cooking with the bounty it yields; narratives that somehow reflect some aspect(s) of quiet, soulfully engaged living and observation.
-Pilgrim At Tinker Creek by Annie Dillard, which won the Pulitzer Prize, is one I have returned to over and over, and always survives the repeated culling of my bookshelves.
+The best ones are written with an engaging voice and descriptive eye, and as with skilled fiction, summon us into the territory of feeling.
+I tend to enjoy personal stories about nature, living abroad in a foreign country, fixing up an old house at the end of a road, or the work and pleasures of a garden and cooking with the bounty it yields; narratives that reflect some aspect(s) of quiet, soulfully engaged living and observation.
+Pilgrim At Tinker Creek by Annie Dillard, which won the Pulitzer Prize, is one I have returned to over and over, and always survives the repeated culling of my bookshelves as a wandering nomad.

 So it was with great delight that I learned of The Outermost House from my friend, the poet Carolyn Brigit Flynn, when she and her wife (who is also a fine poet) came for dinner one evening at my little writer’s studio.
 Hearing about the book and how dear it was to her, a woman who loves well spun words and weaves them masterfully herself, I knew instantly that I needed to obtain a copy.